Altinn/docs/content/ny-funksjonalitet/releases/2024/24-8/index.md

 ## Endringer i Autorisasjon

 ### Scheduled task for running DelegationExport Batch

-{{<tfs 64287 story>}} Added scheduled task to run and fetch requests to start export delegations from A2 to A3 for Link services moved to new platform.
+Added scheduled task to run and fetch requests to start export delegations from A2 to A3 for Link services moved to new platform.

 ## Endringer i REST